 There was a slightly Swiss feel about the countryside that we passed through – steep meadows, compact villages, herds of contented cows.

-After a couple of days, during which the meadows were gradually replaced by vineyards, we came down to the Rhône, still young at this point, but already wide and majestic, with the milky blue tinge of glacial melt water from its source in the Alps.
+After a couple of days, during which the high meadows gradually gave way to vineyards, we came down to the Rhône, which was still young at this point, but already wide and majestic, with the milky tinge of glacial melt water from its source in the Alps.